mainmatter/playbook/project-flow/full-service/README.md

   their needs as intended

 These stages will usually be passed through several times, incrementally building up the complete application.
-In the first pass, we build the minimal version of the application that solves the most pressing problem(s).
-Subsequent passes each extend the application incrementally, potentially addressing new learnings gathered during the validation phase of the previous pass.
+As the first increment, we build the minimal version of the application that solves the most pressing problem(s).
+Subsequent increments each extend the application incrementally, potentially addressing new learnings gathered during the validation phase of the previous increment.

 For clients that have gone through any of the stages themselves already or maybe together with a third party, we can jump to the subsequent stage directly,